 The economic advantages of routing simulations are noteworthy.
-The cost of real-life experimentation can be substantial, involving potential expenses related to process changes, staffing adjustments or equipment purchases.
-In contrast, Simulations offers a cost-effective means of testing theories without incurring these significant costs.
+The cost of real-life experimentation can be substantial, involving potential expenses related to process changes, staffing adjustments, or equipment purchases.
+In contrast, Simulations offer a cost-effective means of testing theories without incurring these significant costs.
 It serves as a safeguard against expensive mistakes by allowing businesses to validate ideas in a controlled digital environment before implementation.

 How RouteManager Simulations Works

-Simulations allows you to upload and build routes like you normally would in operations; the only difference is you won’t be able to export results or dispatch routes.
+Simulations allow you to upload and build routes like you normally would in operations; the only difference is you won’t be able to export results or dispatch routes.
 A simulation route can be copied to operations to execute with a few clicks if needed.
-Within Simulations, you can export routes as an additional feature as well as store repeat routes, orders and schedules.
+Within Simulations, you can export routes as an additional feature as well as store repeat routes, orders, and schedules.